How to Do Rockabilly Pin-up Hairstyles

 - Bandana (optional)

 Depending on how the number and size of pin curls you desire, you will want to section your hair into different sections using clips.
-You can pile the pin curl sections up all the way to the crown of your head or simply do one set of sections—the choice is yours and don't be afraid to experiment with different types of sets!
+You can pile the pin curl sections up all the way to the crown of your head or simply do one set of sections—the choice is yours, and don't be afraid to experiment with different types of sets!

 - While your hair is very damp and sectioned off, take your first section of hair and comb it out.

 - Pinch that section of hair between your thumb and pointer finger and pull your fingers to the very end of the section.
-You will want to ensure that the tips of your section is fully wet for easy curling.
+You will want to ensure that the tips of your section are fully wet for easy curling.

 - Begin to curl the section of hair upwards using thumb and pointer fingers, taking care to keep the end secured between the original thumb and pointer finger.
 (Also keep in mind that the direction and tightness in which you roll the pin curl depends on what you feel like doing—experimentation is key here too).